-- ✓ There will be an assignment every week; late assignments will not be accepted more than one week after the due date. - ✓ Two physical visits to historical labor history locations in New Jersey (on your own) are required, even though this is an online course. - ✓ You will need to log in to the course Canvas website several times a week, and respond promptly to any Canvas or email messages from the instructor.
+- ✓ This is an asynchronous online course, with all assignments and discussion taking place in Canvas; you can complete the work at your own convenience, as long as you meet the deadlines. - ✓ There will be an assignment due for most weeks; late assignments will not be accepted more than one week after the due date (but see final point below). - ✓ Two physical visits to historical labor history locations in New Jersey are required, even though this is an online course.
+Contact the instructor if you have questions. - ✓ You will need to log in to the course Canvas website several times a week, and respond promptly to any Canvas or email messages from the instructor. - ✓ Fall 2022: because of the ongoing pandemic impacts, we'll make whatever adjustments are needed so that everyone can succeed.
+Contact the instructor if you have any concerns/questions.